milanote

 Milanote Review!
 The concept of a whiteboard note app is great, but couldn’t they make it work well on mobile?

-This is a note app I’ve been monitoring for a while because of its unique concept.
-As someone who’s tried almost every writing app, I couldn’t pass this one up, so I tried it.
+This is a note app I’ve been keeping an eye on for a while because of its unique concept.
+As someone who’s tried almost every writing app, I couldn’t pass this one up, so I decided to give it a try.
 However, these days, the concept of the app feels a bit faded, and more importantly, it was quite disappointing on smartphones.
 This is Milanote.

 Table of Contents